rrnazario/youtube-jumper/README.md

 # Youtube Jumper

-For you that like going straight at the point on videos.
+For you who like going straight at the point on videos.

 Add intervals and the video will jump automatically among them.